 \section{Abstract}

-We realize collective enhancement and suppression of light scattered by an array of tweezer-trapped $^{87}$Rb atoms positioned precisely within a strongly coupled Fabry-P\'{e}rot optical cavity.
-We illuminate the array with light directed transverse to the cavity axis and detect photons scattered by the array into the cavity.
-For an array with integer-optical-wavelength spacing, in the low saturation regime, each atom Rayleigh scatters light into the cavity with nearly identical scattering amplitude, leading to an observed $N^2$ scaling of cavity photon number as the atom number increases stepwise from $N=1$ to $N=8$.
-By contrast, in an array with half-integer-wavelength spacing, the scattering amplitude for neighboring atoms is equal in magnitude but alternates in sign.
-Scattering from such an array yields a non-monotonic, sub-radiant cavity intensity versus $N$.
+We realize collective enhancement and suppression of light scattered by an array of tweezer-trapped $^{87}$Rb atoms positioned within a strongly coupled Fabry-P\'{e}rot optical cavity.
+We illuminate the array with light directed transverse to the cavity axis, in the low saturation regime, and detect photons scattered into the cavity.
+For an array with integer-optical-wavelength spacing each atom scatters light into the cavity with nearly identical scattering amplitude, leading to an observed $N^2$ scaling of cavity photon number as the atom number increases stepwise from $N=1$ to $N=8$.
+By contrast, for an array with half-integer-wavelength spacing, destructive interference of scattering amplitudes yields a non-monotonic, sub-radiant cavity intensity versus $N$.
 By analyzing the polarization of light emitted from the cavity, we find that Rayleigh scattering can be collectively enhanced or suppressed with respect to Raman scattering.
 We observe also that atom-induced shifts and broadenings of the cavity resonance are precisely tuned by varying the atom number and positions.
-Altogether, deterministically loaded atom tweezer arrays provide exquisite control of atomic cavity QED spanning from the single- to the many-body regime.
+Altogether, tweezer arrays provide exquisite control of atomic cavity QED spanning from the single- to the many-body regime.

 As highlighted by Dicke's seminal work on super- and sub-radiance \cite{Dicke1954}, the interaction of multiple emitters with a quantum mode of light differs from that of the emitters individually.
 Collective ``super-radiant'' (or ``bright'') states, resulting from constructive interference, give rise to an enhanced emission rate per excitation, which grows with the number of emitters.
 Conversely, ``sub-radiant'' (or ``dark'') states arise from destructive interference, leading to a suppression or complete cancellation of photon emission.